telerik/xaml-docs/controls/raddatetimepicker/features/keyboard-support.md

 ## Navigation inside the Calendar

-When the focus is in the Calendar, you can use the following keyboard keys to navigate between the dates and the Views:
+When the focus is in the Calendar, you can use the following keyboard keys to navigate between the Dates and the Views:

 * __Arrow Keys__ - navigate in all directions inside the Calendar;